 Inbound moves: 62.3%

 The Mount Rushmore State may have a small population for its size, but people are starting to catch on to its outdoorsy appeal.

 “The air is clear from smog, leaving ... the earthy smell of the fields to travel far on the wind,” writes South Dakotan Amanda Fristrom on Quora.
 “The harvest season brings deep red sunsets and striking sunrises… [and] at night the stars are clear and numerous.”

 However, almost 70% of the people who moved out of the state in 2020 cited work as their main reason for leaving, so you’ll want to make sure you’ve secured a job before you pack up and head for the hills.

 Year-round sun and a low cost of living make the Grand Canyon State an ideal place to settle down, especially during your golden years.

-Arizona had the third-highest percentage of inbound moves in 2019, up two spots on the National Movers Study list compared to the previous year.
+Arizona had the fifth-highest percentage of inbound moves in 2020, down two spots on the National Movers Study list compared to the previous year.